 I highly recommend that you don’t leave the toppings on if you want to freeze this cheesecake because they won’t freeze well, so if you have any leftovers, you can use a knife to scrape off the toppings before freezing them, then you can simply decorate them again when you want to serve it

 To defrost it, you just have to transfer it from the freezer to the fridge and let it sit for at least 8 to 12 hours.
-Some cheesecakes might take longer, so if you need to serve them the next day, make sure to place them in the fridge at night so it can have enough time to thaw.
+Some cheesecakes might take longer, so if you need to serve them the next day, make sure to place them in the fridge at night so they can have enough time to thaw.

 Can I Use Philadelphia To Make Rolo Cheesecake?